yuanbenson/pinot-docs/operators/operating-pinot/consistent-push.md

 2. Once all segments in step 1 are cleaned up, we remove the lineage entry.

 * The cleanup is usually handled in 2 cycles.

+Cleanup regarding `startReplaceSegment` API:
+1. We proactively remove the first snapshot if the client side is pushing the 3rd snapshot, so we are not exceeding the 2x disk space.
+2. If the previous push fails in the middle (IN_PROGRESS/REVERTED state), we also clean up the `segmentsTo`.

 ### Implications of turning on consistent push
 1. Enabling consistent push can lead to up to 2x storage usage (assuming data size between snapshots are roughly equivalent) since at any time, we are potentially keeping both replacing and replaced segments.